During graduate school, two new classmates arrived in the program and announced, “He, we’re looking for a church to attend – anyone have ideas?”

 But the look on their faces told me otherwise.
 Immediately, there was a visible, almost visceral reaction to an invitation that I had assumed was, well, one reasonable answer to the question they had just asked?

-I was, of course, not unfamiliar with how other Christians perceive Mormons generally.
-All Mormon missionaries come home knowing well how many layers of misconception-and-resentment can exist for some Christian communities in relation to the Church of Jesus Christ of Latter-day Saints.
+I was, of course, not unfamiliar with how other Christians perceive Latter-day Saints generally.
+All of our missionaries come home knowing well how many layers of misconception-and-resentment can exist for some Christian communities in relation to the Church of Jesus Christ of Latter-day Saints.

 Diversity training.
 Each Friday, we met as a group of faculty and students for an hour to discuss the centrality of different identity categories in human psychology, including: race/ethnicity, class, gender, age, sexual orientation, disability, etc. Presentations were made on the various ways these different identifiers mattered for psychological well-being, how they played out in people’s lives….and how they made us all very, very different.